-The Century zinc deposit lies close to a major structure, the Termite Range Fault (Fig. 5.1).
-The proximity to faults is a common accepted feature of other world class Pb-Zn massive sulphide deposits, often invoked in genetic models (e.g. Mt.
+The Century zinc deposit lies close to a major structure, the Termite Range Fault (Fig. 1).
+The proximity to faults is a common accepted feature of other world-class Pb-Zn massive sulphide deposits, often invoked in genetic models (e.g. Mt.
 Isa, Australia; Howards Pass, Canada; Navan, Ireland; Meggen and Rammelsberg, Germany; Gamsberg, South Africa; see Gustafson and Williams, 1981).
 However, at Century the influence of this major fault can be only inferred, as mineralisation results terminated by an erosional unconformity on its eastern side.
-The Termite Range Fault is the major strike-slip discontinuity in the region, it is orientated northwest - southeast, and together with other northeast, steep-dipping faults, characterises the structural grain of the Lawn Hill Platform.
-This structural setting was probably important in controlling brine migration, and fluid flow focussing across the region.
-A protracted reactivation history is documented .
-The Termite Range fault was apparently active during several episodes of rifting related extension, subsequent compression, and basin inversion during the Isan Orogeny (Broadbent et al., 1998; Betts et al., 2004).
+The Termite Range Fault is the major strike-slip discontinuity in the region, it is orientated northwest-southeast, and together with other northeast, steep-dipping faults, characterises the structural grain of the Lawn Hill Platform.
+This structural setting was probably important in controlling brine migration, and fluid flow focusing across the region.
+A protracted reactivation history is documented (Feltrin et al., 2003).
+The Termite Range fault was apparently active during several episodes of rifting-related extension, subsequent compression, and basin inversion during the Isan Orogeny (Broadbent et al., 1998; Betts et al., 2004).
 The complex overprinting of brittle and ductile deformational events, in and around the fault, parallels the complex history of mineralisation found in the Lawn Hill Platform and elsewhere in the Mount Isa Inlier.
 Generally, macroscopic folding recognised in the Western Fold Belt can be attributed to a major orogenic episode, the Isan Orogeny.
-The Isan Orogeny was considered to comprise three main deformation stages, D1, D2 and D3 (O'Dea et al., 1997).
-Recently, several authors (e.g. Gauthier et al., 2001; Giles and Nutman, 2002, 2003; Hand and Rubatto, 2002) have reported metamorphic ages of 1585 Ma for rocks of greenschist to amphibolite facies 250 km south of Century.
-The first folding event in the Lawn Hill Platform (D2) may have been synchronous with this metamorphic age, but there is no direct geochronological constraint on deformation.
+The Isan Orogeny was considered to comprise three main deformation stages, $D_1$ , $D_2$ , and D3 (O'Dea et al., 1997).
+Recently, several authors (e.g. Gauthier et al., 2001; Giles and Nutman, 2002, 2003; Hand and Rubatto, 2002)